Service Level Indicators

 Base SLOs on metrics that matter to the particular workload:

-- Request-driven workloads involve clients making requests and awaiting responses.
+- Request/response workloads involve clients making requests and awaiting responses.

 - Availability -- either in terms of time or request yield, are we online and reachable?

-- Request latency -- how long does it take to return a response?
+- Latency -- how long does it take to return a response?

 - Quality -- what percentage of traffic is gracefully degrading due to overload or partial outages?

-- Pipelines take records as input, mutate them and emit them somewhere else.
+- Data processing take records as input, mutate them and emit them somewhere else.

 - Freshness -- how recent the data of the output is in relation to its inputs.

 - Correctness -- the proportion of data generating correct output.